alistairjames/ajmdpython/CandidatesPython/README.md

  - Collects all the reviewed UniProtKB proteins recognised these InterPro identifiers
   - Discards the InterPro identifiers which do not match enough reviewed protein records.
  - Extracts the annotation from the reviewed records and reorganises it by taxonomic group
- - Determines if the annotation is consistent for each of these taxomic groups and outputs the annotation to a file as a block of text.
+ - Determines if the annotation is consistent for each of these taxonomic groups and outputs the annotation to a file as a block of text.

  This file then contains the set of candidate signatures that those creating rules can work from with some hope of success.